doctrine/dbal/UPGRADE.md

 # Upgrade to 3.0

+## BC BREAK: Changes in the wrapper-level API ancestry

+The wrapper-level `Connection` and `Statement` classes no longer implement the corresponding driver-level interfaces.

 ## BC BREAK: Removed DBALException factory methods

 The following factory methods of the DBALException class have been removed: